Sign in Sign up free

 The HTML above is structurally identical to what AI parsers will chunk and embed.
 If you can read each <h2> plus its <p> as a complete answer to a question without the rest of the page, you have built a citable passage.
 If you can't, no schema will rescue you.

 Lists and tables.
-Lists are cited 3–4x more often than equivalent prose for comparison and enumeration queries.
-Tables are even stronger for "X vs Y" patterns.
+Tables achieve 81% extraction rates compared to 23% for the same data presented in paragraph form.
+For "X vs Y" patterns, tabular structure is the clearest signal AI parsers can act on.
 Our checks treat both as HIGH GEO-impact signals on article and medical pages, with penalties triggered not for absence but for content that should be in a list or table being trapped in narrative prose.

 The Trust Layer: E-E-A-T as a Filter, Not a Score

 E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) is the single most misunderstood concept in AI SEO.
 It is not a numeric score you accumulate.
 It is a binary filter applied during source selection.
-Independent analyses of AI Overview content in 2026 converge on the same finding: roughly 96% of cited content comes from sources with verifiable E-E-A-T signals, with a reported correlation coefficient near r=0.81 between trust signal density and citation likelihood.
+Independent analyses of AI Overview content in 2026 converge on the same finding: roughly 96% of cited content comes from sources with verifiable E-E-A-T signals.
 Sources missing a critical trust signal get filtered out, regardless of how good the content is.

 The signals AI engines look for are surprisingly concrete and surprisingly easy to miss.